Career Coaching: How to Achieve Career Goals with a Career Coach?

 What types can be distinguished within professional coaching?

-The type of coaching depends on the client's needs and profile.
+The coaching type depends on the client's needs and profile (e.g., individual contributor vs executive; beginner vs. mid-career professional).
 Various criteria can also be used.
-Often, the same Polish terms have slightly different meanings, especially since they are translated from English.
+Often, the same Polish terms have slightly different meanings, especially when they are translated from English.

 If you would like to learn more, we write about it in detail on a dedicated subpage titled Types of coaching.

-Diagnostic tools that can help leaders and managers: Extended DISC, Insights Discovery Team, and more.
+Interview and diagnostic tools: Extended DISC, Insights Discovery Team, and more.

 A good way to accelerate your development progress is to use diagnostic tools.
 They can help you refine your self-image and often identify traits you weren't aware of.
 Such tests can be performed independently or as part of a training program organized by your company's HR department.

 There are many proven tools available on the market.
 However, it's important to understand the differences and when to use them.
-For example, behavioral tests like DISC or Insights Discovery are not personality tests, although they are commonly referred to as such.
+For example, behavioral tests (DISC or Insights Discovery) are not personality tests, although they are commonly referred to as such.

 We write about this extensively on our blog in the post How to choose a personality style test?

-Summary: How to achieve your career goals and realize not only your professional potential, but also accelerate your personal development?
+Summary: How to design the right career and accelerate your personal development?

 Career coaching is an effective method for professional growth and career planning.
 It brings tangible benefits, such as a sense of empowerment and control over one's future, increased self-awareness, a career plan that aligns with one's predispositions, and accelerated development of essential competencies.